Seeing 3D chairs: exemplar part-based 2D-3D alignment

 You can see more results from our algorithm here

-You can download the training chair images here
+or directly the training chair images here

 The documents contained in these directories are included by the contributing authors as a means to ensure timely dissemination of scholarly and technical work on a non-commercial basis.
 Copyright and all rights therein are maintained by the authors or by other copyright holders, notwithstanding that they have offered their works here electronically.
 It is understood that all persons copying this information will adhere to the terms and constraints invoked by each author's copyright.